OutSystems/docs-product/src/develop/data/modeling/entity.md

 ## Sequential Attributes

-Sequential attributes are useful most of the time for Entity Identifier attributes.
+Sequential attributes are useful for Entity Identifier attributes.
 It is an easy way to ensure that each record has a unique primary key.

 When creating new records in the database with Entity Actions, the platform automatically calculates a new sequential and unique value.